Zapotec civilization: Writing

-Religion
+Religion and myth

 Like most Mesoamerican religious systems, the Zapotec religion was polytheistic.
 Some known deities were Cocijo, the rain god (similar to the Aztec god Tlaloc); Coquihani, the god of light; and Pitao Cozobi, the god of maize.
 Zapotec deities were predominantly associated with fertility or agriculture.
 Both male and female deities are represented, differentiated by costume.
 Males are depicted wearing breechclouts with or without capes, while females are depicted wearing skirts.
 There is some evidence of worship of deities not directly associated with Zapotec culture, such as the Teotihuacan Feathered Serpent, Butterfly God, and rain god; and the Nahuatl god of spring Xipe Totec.
 It is believed that the Zapotec used human sacrifice in some of their rituals.

 There are several legends of the origin of the Zapotec.
 One of them is that they were the original people of the valley of Oaxaca and were born from rocks, or descended from big cats such as pumas, jaguars and ocelots.
 Another is that the Zapotec settled in the Oaxaca valley after founding the Toltec empire, and were descendants of the people of Chicomoztoc.
 These legends were not transcribed until after the Spanish conquest.

 According to historical and contemporary Zapotec legends, their ancestors emerged from the earth, from caves, or turned into people from trees or jaguars.
 Their governing elite believed that they descended from supernatural beings who lived among the clouds, and that upon death they would return to the clouds.
 The name by which Zapotecs are known today results from this belief.
 The Zapotecs of the Central Valleys call themselves "Be'ena' Za'a" - The Cloud People.